FirelightWP/easy-fancybox/readme.txt

 Yes, just create a hidden inline content light box (can be auto-popup) as described above and give the link an extra class "modal".
 This will remove all options to close the light box, like the close button, an overlay click or escape key.

-This means there is NO option to close the light box, unless you create a link like this:
+This means there is NO option to close the light box, unless you create a link like this inside the hidden inline content div:

 `
-<a href="#" class="fancybox-close">Enter this site</a>
+<a href="" class="fancybox-close">Enter this site</a>
 `

 = Can I make a menu item open in a FancyBox overlay ? =